douglasgreen/outlines/computing/web_development/apache_web_server.md

 #### 2. Using Apache with CMS Systems

 -   Compatibility with Popular CMSs: Apache is compatible with many Content Management Systems (CMS) like WordPress, Drupal, and Joomla.
 These systems are often built in PHP and use a database like MySQL.
 -   Easy Integration: CMSs integrate smoothly with Apache, often through simple installation scripts.
-The Apache server handles the CMS\'s PHP scripts, serving dynamic web pages based on the CMS\'s templates and database content.
+The Apache server handles the CMS's PHP scripts, serving dynamic web pages based on the CMS's templates and database content.
 -   Benefits for Content Management: This integration allows for easy content management, where users can update their website through a user-friendly interface without directly modifying HTML or server-side scripts.

 #### 3. Creating Dynamic Websites

--   .htaccess and mod_rewrite: Apache\'s `.htaccess` files and `mod_rewrite` module allow for URL rewriting, a crucial feature for dynamic websites.
+-   .htaccess and mod_rewrite: Apache's `.htaccess` files and `mod_rewrite` module allow for URL rewriting, a crucial feature for dynamic websites.
 It enables user-friendly URLs and redirects, enhancing navigation and SEO.
 -   Handling User Input: Dynamic sites often involve forms and user input.
 Apache, in combination with server-side scripts, can handle this input, process it, and serve custom content based on user actions.
 -   Session Management and Security: Apache, together with scripting languages, can manage user sessions, handle authentication, and ensure data security, essential for dynamic, interactive websites.